 Shortly after the first Samsung Galaxy S8 and Galaxy S8+ devices had been shipped to consumers, Samsung deployed large OS update, shortly followed by another one from T-Mobile.
 While we are still waiting for an Android update for the Galaxy S8 and Galaxy S8+, the security patches continue to roll out.
-The latest news is that the Bixby Voice preview is now available in the US.
+The latest news is that Samsung will be rolling out an update to allow S8 and S8+ devices to support Daydream.
+Finally!

 Highlight recent changes